+Instructor: Murphy-Graham

-Instructor: Little Formerly known as: 288B Introduction to Qualitative Research Methods: Read Less [-] EDUC 271E Issues in Teaching and Learning for Educational Leaders I 3 Units Terms offered: Prior to 2007 This course explores the educational contexts and experiences of teachers and students in urban schools.
+Formerly known as: 288B

+Introduction to Qualitative Research Methods: Read Less [-]

+EDUC 271E Issues in Teaching and Learning for Educational Leaders I 3 Units

+Terms offered: Prior to 2007

+This course explores the educational contexts and experiences of teachers and students in urban schools.
 The topics that we will cover include issues of race and privilege, the relationship between good teaching and learning in the context of immigration, desegregation efforts, and educational policies towards linguistic and culturally diverse students.
 We will discuss the politics of access and inclusion, in particular we will examine issues affecting the performance of language learners.
-Issues in Teaching and Learning for Educational Leaders I: Read More Rules & Requirements Prerequisites: Admission to the Principal Leadership Institute Hours & Format Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Issues in Teaching and Learning for Educational Leaders I: Read More

+Rules & Requirements

+Prerequisites: Admission to the Principal Leadership Institute

+Hours & Format

+Summer: 6 weeks - 8 hours of lecture per week

+Additional Details

+Subject/Course Level: Education/Graduate

+Grading: Letter grade.

 Instructor: Cheung Issues in Teaching and Learning for Educational Leaders I: Read Less [-] EDUC 271F Issues in Teaching and Learning for Educational Leaders II 2 Units Terms offered: Summer 2006 10 Week Session, Summer 2005 10 Week Session, Summer 2004 10 Week Session In this course we will build on the topics discussed in EDUC 271E: Issues in Teaching and Learning for Educational Leaders I by exploring the issues of personal identity and vision related to school contexts.
 To this end, the readings provide theoretical approaches to help you develop and support claims about your personal identity as well as the interplay of personal identity in schools.
 The assignments are designed to help you develop and refine a personal vision for working in diverse educational settings.
 Issues in Teaching and Learning for Educational Leaders II: Read More [+] Rules & Requirements Prerequisites: Admission to the Principal Leadership Institute Program Credit Restrictions: Students will receive no credit for Education 271F after taking Education 271E.
 Hours & Format Summer: 6 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Instructor: Kendall Issues in Teaching and Learning for Educational Leaders II: Read Less [-] EDUC 271G Research Methods in Educational Leadership: Qualitative Methods 3 Units Terms offered: Fall 2022, Fall 2015, Fall 2013 This course introduces future educational leaders to the world of qualitative research so that they will be able to read qualitative studies intelligently, and learn to design and conduct qualitatively oriented studies themselves.
-Beginning with an overview of the epistemological assumptions behind different kinds of research, the course will explore various types of qualitative research approaches and the kinds of topics and queries they support.
-Students will read and critique examples of published research of various kinds, partially chosen for the interests and inputs of course participants.
-Next, students will investigate topic development, the various methods of collecting and analyzing qualitative data, and writing the report.
-The class is designed so that students simultaneously read about and discuss qualitative research, and conduct research themselves.
-Research Methods in Educational Leadership: Qualitative Methods: Read More [+] Rules & Requirements Prerequisites: Good standing in the LEEP Program Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Instructor: Kendall Issues in Teaching and Learning for Educational Leaders II: Read Less [-] EDUC 271G Introduction to Doctoral Research: Qualitative Methods 3 Units Terms offered: Fall 2022, Fall 2015, Fall 2013 This course introduces early-stage doctoral students to qualitative research so that they will be able to read qualitative studies critically, and learn to design and conduct qualitatively oriented studies themselves.
+Beginning with an overview of the epistemological assumptions behind different kinds of research, the course will explore various approaches and the kinds of topics and queries they support.
+Students will read and critique examples of published research, partially chosen for the interests of course participants.
+Next, students will investigate topic development, the various methods of collecting and analyzing qualitative data, and report writing.
+Introduction to Doctoral Research: Qualitative Methods: Read More [+] Rules & Requirements Prerequisites: Good standing in the LEAD Program Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.